 bmRequestType

 .
 You can deconstruct this value, but it is quicker to look at the tests in pyusb.
-All combinations of valid values are covered there.
+All the combinations of valid values are covered there.

 requestType = usb.util.build_request_type(usb.util.CTRL_OUT,